 When looking to choose the ideal duvet there are some features that are nice to have but there are some other elements that are vital but easily missed out.

 On top of this, depending on your budget and preferences, you may want to consider whether you want to have multiple duvets or just one that is suitable for year-round use.
 Also, any tests conducted or certifications attained are further testaments to the quality of the item you are purchasing.

 Once you’ve selected your duvet, spend the same amount of time choosing your bedding.
 Look for 100% cotton of good quality.
-An example is the Luxury Hotel Sheets™, which only use Gossypium barbadense, a species of cotton that is used exclusively in luxury products due to its rarity and high cost.
+An example is the Egyptian Cotton Hotel Sheets™, which uses the finest Egyptian cotton, a species of cotton that is used exclusively in luxury products due to its rarity and high cost.
 By using long fibres with few exposed ends, the threads in sheets made from this type of cotton are not only smoother but also 4X stronger and softer than regular cotton.

 Combine this with a 1-ply one-over-four sateen weave and a thread count of 400 and you can see why our sheets are used exclusively by leading luxury hotels worldwide.

 The weather in Hong Kong can be unpredictable in the months leading into summer.
 It can be warm and sweaty in the morning but turns cool and windy in the afternoon.
 Make sure you stay on top of the changing weather (and below your favorite duvet) as we move into the hot months of the year!